Conestoga River: History

-The first steamboat in America floated on the Conestoga in 1763.
+Robert Fulton’s early experiments to perfect the first commercial steamboat occurred on the Conestoga River.
 In the 19th century the name of the river gained wider recognition with the spread of the Conestoga wagon, first built in and named after this valley.
 The wagon assisted the transportation of freight throughout the East, and later was adapted to help transport goods to the western frontier of the United States.
-So many cigars were made in the watershed in the late 19th century that a local cigar named the Conestoga became known as the "stogie" throughout the US.
-In the early nineteenth century, it was possible to travel by boat to Lancaster city from Chesapeake Bay through a system of locks.
-Though the Conestoga is smaller than most streams generally designated a river, local boosterism in the late 19th century insisted that any stream holding scheduled commercial transport should be so called; steamboat service to a local amusement park along its banks (Rocky Springs Amusement Park in Lancaster) barely qualified, but the designation caught on.
-The name "Conestoga" has also been applied to the Conestoga Rocket, a rocket produced from Minuteman I parts and launched from Matagorda Island, the ship Conestoga, which is a popular diving wreck in the Thousand Islands, the C-93 Conestoga cargo aircraft, and, in Star Trek, the name of the starship used in the failed first attempt at deep space colonization.
+So many cigars were made in the watershed in the late 19th century that a local cigar named the Conestoga became known as a "stogie" throughout the United States.

+In the early 19th century, it was possible to travel by boat to Lancaster, Pennsylvania, from Chesapeake Bay through a system of locks.
+Though the Conestoga is smaller than most streams generally designated a river, local boosterism in the late 19th century insisted that any stream holding scheduled commercial transport should be called a river.
+Steamboat service to a local amusement park barely qualified, but the designation caught on.
+The name "Conestoga" has also been applied to the Conestoga Rocket, a rocket produced from LGM-30 Minuteman parts and launched from Matagorda Island, the freighter Conestoga, which is a popular diving wreck in the Thousand Islands, the C-93 Conestoga cargo aircraft, and, in Star Trek: Enterprise, the name of the starship used in the failed first attempt at deep space colonization.